oversight/mssqlprobe/README.md

-# mssqlprobe
-Microsoft SQL server probe
+# Oversight Microsoft SQL Server probe

+We are transitioning the Oversight probes to the Oversight GitHub repository.

+This repository is currently in use for the transition from dockerhub to GitHub Container registry.